zuplo/docs/docs/articles/log-plugins.md

 - `requestId`: The value of the `zp-rid` header.
 This is used for tracing issues across Zuplo systems.
 - `atomicCounter`: This is a counter that indicates log ordering.
-Because of the shared nature of the edge environments the clock does not incriment unless an I/O operation is performed.
+Because of the shared nature of the edge environments the clock doesn't incriment unless an I/O operation is performed.
 As such, you may notice that you have several messages with the same timestamp.
 You can use the value of this counter to determine order.
 This value will be an integer between 0 and the max integer value.
 It will cycle back to 0 when the maximum is reached.
-This number is not persistent across restarts or shared across environments.
+This number isn't persistent across restarts or shared across environments.
 - `environment`: This is the name of your Zuplo environment.
-This will be the same as your Zuplo subdomain. i.e. if your Zuplo URL is `https://silver-lemming-main-b0cef33.zuplo.app`, the environment is `silver-lemming-main-b0cef33`
+This will be the same as your Zuplo subdomain. for example if your Zuplo URL is `https://silver-lemming-main-b0cef33.zuplo.app`, the environment is `silver-lemming-main-b0cef33`
 - `environmentType`: This indicates where your environment is running.
 Possible